uditg22/laravel-sample-app/readme.md

 * Checkout the code on your local machine
 * Run command : composer install
 * Copy .env.example file to .env file
-* Create a new MySql database with the name : laravel-sample-app
-* Update the .env file with the new database name, database user and database password
-* Start the Mysql daemon or service on your local machine
 * Start the Laravel Server using command : php artisan serve
-* Open following link in your browser : http://localhost:8000 and it should successfully display Home screen.
+* Open following link in your browser : http://localhost:8000 and it should successfully display Products Screen